 - Coaching, Recovery & Personal Development Events

-How To Cure Hangxiety?
+How To Get Over Hangxiety?

 There is a strong link between mental health conditions, such as anxiety, and alcohol abuse.
 Individuals who struggle with mood disorders like anxiety are more susceptible to developing an addiction to drugs or alcohol, often to self-medicate symptoms of their underlying mental health condition.
 These co-occurring disorders can make each other worse without proper treatment.

-Cravings are very common during detox and can be challenging to overcome.
-This often leads to relapse.
-Constant medical care provided during inpatient treatment helps prevent relapse.
-Clinicians can provide the necessary medication and medical expertise to lessen cravings and the effects of withdrawals.
+Cravings are very expected during alcohol detox and can be challenging to overcome.
+This often leads to drinking again and relapse.
+Constant medical care provided during inpatient rehab helps prevent relapse.
+Clinicians can offer the necessary medication and medical expertise to lessen cravings and the effects of withdrawals.

-Psychotherapy for Depression and Anxiety
+Psychotherapy for Alcohol and Anxiety

-Several different modalities of psychotherapy have been used in the treatment of depression, including:
+Several different modalities of psychotherapy have been used in the treatment of alcoholism and anxiety, including:

-- Cognitive Behavioral Therapy (CBT) – is an effective treatment that involves changing both the patterns of negative thoughts and the behavioral routines which are affecting the daily life of the depressed person for various forms of depression.
+- Cognitive Behavioral Therapy – CBT is an effective treatment that involves changing both the patterns of negative thoughts and the behavioral routines that are affecting the daily life of the depressed person for various forms of anxiety and alcohol use disorder.

-- Person-Centered Therapy – is a strategy that allows and encourages clients to understand and resolve their concerns in a safe, supportive environment.
+- Person-Centered Therapy – A strategy that allows and encourages clients to understand and resolve their concerns in a safe, supportive environment.

-- Solution-focused therapy is an approach interested in solutions that can be quickly implemented with a simple first step leading to further positive consequences.
+- Solution-Focused Therapy – An approach interested in solutions that can be quickly implemented with a simple first step leading to further positive consequences.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154